lxcnse/Library-System/README.md

 ### 1. **User Registration and Login**

-- Registration and verification of unique users.
+- Registration and verification of unique users
-- Automatic membership assignment (standard or premium).
+- Automatic membership assignment (standard or premium)

 ### 2. **Book and Loan Management**

-- Handling book loans, returns, and donations.
+- Handling book loans, returns, and donations
-- Automatic fine calculation for overdue books.
+- Automatic fine calculation for overdue books

 ### 3. **Viewing and Adding Reviews**

-- Adding ratings (1–5) and book reviews.
+- Adding ratings (1–5) and book reviews
-- The `all_reviews` view displays all user reviews.
+- The `all_reviews` view displays all user reviews

 ### 4. **Book Recommendation**
-The `recommend_books` procedure generates book recommendations for the user based on ratings, loan history, and genre preferences.
+The `recommend_books` procedure generates book recommendations for the user based on ratings, loan history, and genre preferences

 - Selects the top 5 genres by weight
    ```sql